Views of Lyndon LaRouche and the LaRouche movement: Music and science

 In 1988, LaRouche advocated that classical orchestras should return to the "Verdi pitch", a pitch that Giuseppe Verdi had enshrined in Italian legislation in 1884.
 Orchestras' pitches have risen since the 18th century, because a higher pitch produces a more brilliant orchestral sound, while imposing an additional strain on singers' voices.
 Verdi succeeded in 1884 in having legislation passed in Italy that fixed the reference pitch for A at 432 Hz, but in 1938, the international standard was raised to 440 Hz, with some major orchestras tuning as high as 450 Hz in recent times.
 LaRouche spoke about the resulting strain on singers' voices in his 1988 presidential campaign videos.
 By 1989 the initiative had attracted support from more than 300 opera stars, including Joan Sutherland, Plácido Domingo, Luciano Pavarotti and Montserrat Caballé.
 While many of these singers may or may not have been aware of LaRouche's politics, Renata Tebaldi and Piero Cappuccilli ran for the European Parliament on LaRouche's "Patriots for Italy" platform and appeared as featured speakers at a conference organised by the Schiller Institute.
 (The institute was founded by LaRouche and his wife, Helga.)
 The discussions led to debates in the Italian parliament about reinstating Verdi's legislation.
 LaRouche himself gave an interview to National Public Radio on the initiative in 1989 from prison.
 Stefan Zucker, the editor of Opera Fanatic (and, incidentally, the "world's highest tenor") opposed the initiative on the grounds that it would result in the establishment of a "pitch police", arguing that the way it presented the history of the tuning pitch was a "simplification", and that LaRouche was using the issue to gain credibility.
 The initiative in the Italian Senate failed to result in corresponding legislation being passed.

 LaRouche considered pitch important, believing that the Verdi pitch has a direct relation to the structure of the universe, and that bel canto singing at the correct pitch maximizes the music's impact on both singers and listeners.

 Opposition to Obama's health reforms

 LaRouche's organization opposed the Obama administration's health-care reform proposals.
-Posters of Obama wearing a Hitler-style mustache appeared at a LaRouche movement rally.
+Due to his belief that the plan was reminiscent of the Nazi T-4 Program, posters of Obama wearing a Hitler-style mustache appeared at a LaRouche movement rally.

 As town-hall meetings on this issue during the summer of 2009 began to attract very large and angry crowds, the comparison of Obama to Hitler began to show up on many signs and banners.
 The Atlantic wrote that LaRouche supporters "patented the Obama-is-Nazi theme".